 Stevia can be safely used as replacement of table sugar in type 2 diabetes.
 Some studies suggest it has blood sugar lowering effect.
 Although much data is not available about its safety but it has been in use for hundreds of year in Paraguay and Brazil.

-Use of Stevia is beneficial in following conditions:-
+Use of Stevia is beneficial in the following conditions:-

 Diabetes, Hyperglycaemia, High Blood Pressure, Inflammation, Water Retention